-- Be behaviour specific and make sure students know what they are being praised for - Choose appropriate rewards and negotiate with students as appropriate - Speak respectfully to students and expect respect from them - Set expectations in a positive way e.g. speak respectfully vs don't swear - When it is necessary to reprimand a student, promptly rebuild the relationship - Where possible adopt and follow restorative justice strategies communicated visually in school signage and in student documentation.
+- Be behaviour specific and make sure students know what they are being praised for - Choose appropriate rewards and negotiate with students as appropriate - Speak respectfully to students and expect respect from them - Set expectations in a positive way e.g. speak respectfully vs don't swear - When it is necessary to reprimand a student, promptly rebuild the relationship - Where possible adopt and follow restorative justice strategies

+Through our school plan, shared expectations for student behaviour are captured through the Superbus theme and are plain to everyone.
+These expectations are communicated visually in school signage and in student documentation.
 Our Schoolwide Teaching Expectations Matrix is displayed in all classrooms and the three underpinning rules are a part of daily practices in each and every part of the school environment.
 In this way, Elimbah State School can create and maintain a positive and productive learning and teaching environment, where ALL school community members have clear and consistent expectations and understandings of their role in the educational process.